prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 ```
 ### Dynamic method dispatch

+Java uses **dynamic dispatch** for all non-static, non-final methods.
 Dynamic method dispatch, also known as runtime polymorphism, is a core concept in object-oriented programming, particularly in languages like Java.
 It allows a program to determine at runtime which method implementation to execute, based on the actual object's type rather than the reference type.
 #### How Dynamic Method Dispatch Works